Rohan-flutterint/DataWizz/README.md

 </div>

-DataWizz is a demo-ready internal data platform inspired by Databricks, Snowflake, ClickHouse Cloud, Airflow, Superset, and Metabase.
+DataWizz is a data platform inspired by Databricks, Snowflake, ClickHouse Cloud, Airflow, Superset, and Metabase.
 It combines file ingestion, SQL exploration, Delta Lake publishing, multi-engine notebooks, low-code orchestration, and business dashboards in one local-first workspace.

 The current version is intentionally built as a serious MVP rather than a toy demo: